manuGil/lecture-notes/swc-notes/shell-notes.md

 ### Looping [25 min]

 > Explanation.
-Loops are a programming construct which allow us to repeat a command or set of commands for each item in a list.
-Use pseudo-code to explain `for` loops (slide)
+Loops are a programming construct which allow us to repeat a  set of commands for each item in a list.
+Use pseudo-code to explain `for` loops.

-> Use case. suppose we want to print the classificaiton of each species in the files of the `/creatures` directory.
+> Use case.
+Suppose we want to print the classificaiton of each species in the files of the `/creatures` directory.
 The commands that are helpful in this case are `head -n 2` and then `tial -n 1`

 a. move to `/creatures` directory